 Experience with multigrid algorithms in another context makes it plausible that $p = q = \sigma = 1$ is a good choice for a strategy.
 This is the choice mainly used in our experiments.
-Other choices with small values for p, q and $\sigma$ can be made.
+Other choices with small values for p, q and σ can be made.
 What is best depends much on the relaxation used, and research can be made seeking the most efficient combination.
-Up to now, it appears that different $(p, q, \sigma)$ -strategies are not much different in efficiency.
+Up to now, it appears that different (p,q,σ) -strategies are not much different in efficiency.
 Usually a smaller convergence factor is compensated by a corresponding amount of additional work.

 For the relaxation method we have used several alternatives, all being of the collective Gauss-Seidel type, where for each cell the 4 variables are recomputed simultaneously.
-For the solution of these nonlinear $4 \times 4$ systems, one or more steps of a Newton-iteration are used until the local residual is reduced below a specified amount.
+For the solution of these nonlinear 4×4 systems, one or more steps of a Newton-iteration are used until the local residual is reduced below a specified amount.
 In almost all cases it appeared most efficient to take this tolerance so crude that no more than one iteration step per point is performed.

+The several relaxations used were:

-Several relaxations were considered (cf. [5]): LEX: GS-relaxation with lexicographical ordering; SGS1: symmetric Gauss-Seidel from NW to SE and vice versa; SGS2: the same from NE to SW; RB: using a checkerboard ordering of the points.
-In almost all cases the same relaxation was used in both steps 1 and 7 of the algorithm.
+LEX: GS-relaxation with lexicographical ordering;

+SGS1: symmetric Gauss-Seidel from NW to SE and vice versa;

+SGS2: the same from NE to SW;

+RB: using a checkerboard ordering of the points.

+In almost all cases the same relaxation was used in both steps (1) and (7) of the algorithm.
 Another good choice was SGS3: to use SGS1 for the pre- and SGS2 for the post-relaxation.
 In [5] we compared some of these relaxations in combination with a uniform grid.
-In Section 6 we restrict ourselves to SGS3 relaxation and consider the effect of different strategies $(p, q, \sigma)$ .
+There also the effect of other strategies (p,q,σ) was considered.